bbauska/front-end-web-ui/README.md

     **npm install --save-dev node-sass@4.7.2**

-This will install the *node-sass* NPM module into your project and also add it as a development dependency in your package.json file.
+This will install the <i>node-sass</i> NPM module into your project and also add it as a development dependency in your package.json file.

 -   Next open your package.json file and add the following line into the scripts object there.
 This adds a script to enable the compilation of the Scss file into a CSS file: